Adam-Koza/Challenge-3/README.md

-# CoinCare
+# CareCoin

-CoinCare is a decentralized donation app that utilizes cryptoeconomics to achieve a healthy ecosystem.
+CareCoin is a decentralized donation app that utilizes cryptoeconomics to achieve a healthy ecosystem.
-  - Donate food, clothes, money and receive CoinCare tokens as reward
+  - Donate food, clothes, money and receive CareCoin tokens as reward
-  - Accumulate CoinCare tokens and spend them in our store for concerts, events, stuff
+  - Accumulate CareCoin tokens and spend them in our store for concerts, events, stuff
   - Magic

 ----